-- (e) The way in which Council and Committee Meetings are conducted makes a significant contribution to good governance.
-The Chairperson plays a crucial role in facilitating an orderly, respectful, transparent and constructive meeting by ensuring all Councillors and members of Delegated Committees and Advisory Committees have the opportunity to be heard, matters are adequately discussed, meeting procedures are followed appropriately, and statutory requirements are adhered to. - (f) The Chairperson is an independent leader of meetings and generally does not participate in debate or move or second motions. - (g) The Act provides for the Mayor to appoint a Councillor as the Chair of a Delegated Committee and any such appointment prevails over any appointment made by Council.
-While there are no limitations on exercising that power, the Mayor must always act in a way that is consistent with the adopted Councillor Code of Conduct and transparency commitments of the Council. - (h) Additionally, each member of the meeting has an obligation to participate in good decision-making.
+- (a) The way in which Council and Committee Meetings are conducted makes a significant contribution to good governance.
+The Chairperson plays a crucial role in facilitating an orderly, respectful, transparent and constructive meeting by ensuring all Councillors and members of Delegated Committees and Advisory Committees have the opportunity to be heard, matters are adequately discussed, meeting procedures are followed appropriately, and statutory requirements are adhered to. - (b) The Act provides for the Mayor to appoint a Councillor as the Chair of a Delegated Committee and any such appointment prevails over any appointment made by Council.
+While there are no limitations on exercising that power, the Mayor must always act in a way that is consistent with the adopted Councillor Code of Conduct and transparency commitments of the Council. - (c) Additionally, each member of the meeting has an obligation to participate in good decision-making.